greg-raven/Impeachment-Chronicles/_posts/2022-05-19-the-typhoid-mary-of-disinformation-nicolle-wallace-nobody-spreads-it-more-relentlessly.md

 ---
-title: ''The Typhoid Mary of Disinformation': Nicolle Wallace.
-Nobody Spreads it More Relentlessly.'
+title: "'The Typhoid Mary of Disinformation': Nicolle Wallace.
+Nobody Spreads it More Relentlessly."
 layout: post
 author:
 - Glenn Greenwald